everydotorg/charity-api-docs/docs/donate-link.md

 - `success_url` - specify a url to which to redirect the user after they have successfully completed their donation.

+- `exit_url` - specify the url to which to redirect the user after clicking the exit button without completing donation

 - `partner_donation_id` - Specify a unique ID that you want to be associated with this donation.